-U.S. Grant Symposium
+U.S. Grant Bicentennial

 Traveling Exhibit for the Bicentennial of Ulysses S. Grant's Birth

-Even though Ulysses S. Grant! was best known for leading Union forces to victory during the American Civil War and serving as a two-term president during the Reconstruction Era, his connection to the Show-Me State is often overlooked.
+Even though Ulysses S. Grant was best known for leading Union forces to victory during the American Civil War and serving as a two-term president during the Reconstruction Era, his connection to the Show-Me State is often overlooked.
 Author Greg Wolk will explore Grant’s military career in Missouri, including interactions with his one-time commanding officer, Gen. John C. Fremont, conflict with Gen. Jeff Thompson of the Missouri State Guard and more, shedding light on this complex 19th century figure and his remarkable legacy.